vstarkwell/xoxo3/_posts/2021-11-30-the-wire-season-2-frank-sobotka-death.md

 description: “Efige” (She Left) by Stelios Kazantzidis, an amazing old school Greek music playing in the background of the scene.
 summary:
 comments:
-tags: [Video, Music, Kazantzidis, The Wire]
+tags: [video, music, kazantzidis, the-wire]
 ---

 “Efige” (She Left) by Stelios Kazantzidis, an amazing old school Greek music playing in the background of the scene.